Fred Swaniker: Career

-While at Stanford, Swaniker wrote the business plan for African Leadership Academy, a pan-African school that would groom the future leaders of Africa.
+While attending Stanford, Swaniker wrote the business plan for African Leadership Academy, a pan-African school that would groom the future leaders of Africa.
 This was based on his belief that the single largest impediment to Africa's progress was the lack of good leadership.
 He leveraged his Silicon Valley connections to find financial backing and launched the Academy immediately after graduating in 2004.
 The full-time residential boarding school teaches leadership and entrepreneurial skills to students from across Africa while preparing them for universities around the world.
-By 2017, about a thousand students had joined the Academy.
+By 2017, a thousand students had enrolled in the Academy.
 For most students, tuition is waived, provided they promise to return to Africa after graduating from college.

 In 2014 at a TED conference in Brazil, Swaniker announced an expansion of his vision: a new network of 25 African universities that would ultimately groom 3 million leaders by 2060.
 By the end of 2016, two campuses had opened: one in Mauritius and the other in Rwanda.
 Fast Company recognized this network of universities as the 3rd 'Most Innovative Company' in Africa and CNN released a feature calling the university 'the Harvard of Africa'.
 Graca Machel, Nelson Mandela's widow, serves as the Chancellor of the university, while Donald Kaberuka, former President of the African Development Bank, serves as the Chairman of the university's Global Advisory Council.

 Early in his career, Swaniker co-founded Synexa Life Sciences, a biotech company and Terra Education, a teen-focused immersive education and travel company.

 Swaniker also leads Sand Technologies, a data and AI solutions company with engineers and data scientists distributed across Silicon Valley, France, the UK, Romania, Africa and other emerging markets.

 Recognition

-Swaniker's work as an educational entrepreneur has been praised by the U.S. President Barack Obama and Microsoft founder, Bill Gates.
+Swaniker's work as an educational entrepreneur has been praised by U.S. President Barack Obama and Microsoft founder, Bill Gates.

 He has been recognized as a TED Fellow (2009) and a World Economic Forum Young Global Leader (2012).
 He was named one of the Top Ten Young Power Men in Africa by a 2011 Forbes magazine online feature.
 Echoing Green recognized him as 'one of the top 15 social entrepreneurs in the world' in 2006.
 In 2017, Fred Swaniker received two honorary doctorates—one from Middlebury College in the USA and the second from Nelson Mandela University in South Africa.
 In 2018, he received a third honorary doctorate from Macalester College in the USA.

-In 2019 he was recognized byTime magazine as one of the "100 Most Influential People in the World" and in 2023, he received the Time 100 Impact Award.
+In 2019 he was recognized by Time magazine as one of the "100 Most Influential People in the World" and in 2023, he received the Time 100 Impact Award.
 Fast Company also included African Leadership Group among the 50 most innovative companies in the world.

 Swaniker also sits on the board of the Rhodes Trust (awardees of the Rhodes Scholarships to Oxford University), and on the international advisory board of the University of Waterloo.

+In 2024, Swaniker was honored with the President's Award for the Advancement of the Common Good by Stanford University.